locize/blog/source/_posts/how-to-internationalize-react-i18next.md

 I hope you’ve learned a few new things about [i18next](https://www.i18next.com), [React.js localization](https://react.i18next.com) and [modern localization workflows](https://locize.com).

-So if you want to take your i18n topic to the next level, it's worth to try the [localization management platform](https://locize.com) of locize.
+So if you want to take your i18n topic to the next level, it's worth to try the [localization management platform - locize](https://locize.com).

 The founders of [locize](https://locize.com) are also the creators of [i18next](https://www.i18next.com).
 So with using [locize](https://locize.com) you directly support the future of [i18next](https://www.i18next.com).